“The end.”

 We’re only human.
 Mistakes get missed.
 While the developmental editor looks at the overall story and themes, the copy editor will look at the finer details of your text.

 Think about it, your reader is making their way through your story, only to be met with spelling mistakes the entire way through.
-It can be hard to focus on the story and to really get into when errors keep cropping up along the way.
+It can be hard to focus on the story and to really get into it when errors keep cropping up along the way.
 It can be extremely distracting.

 It’s a copy editor’s job to ensure this doesn’t happen.

 Many copy editors also carry out fact-checking.
 It’s important to discuss this with them before they take on your story, so you ensure you’re both on the same page right from the start.
-If yours is a very factual book, then you’re going to need a copy editor that can go through all the finer details and make sure no mistakes have been made.
+If yours is a very factual book, then you’re going to need a copy editor who can go through all the finer details and make sure no mistakes have been made.

 A quality copy editor can have a huge impact on your manuscript and improve the overall quality of your work.